UE5 - Misc

 • Steps

 • We will start of with the value that we calculated in the earlier step.
-(Subtract the VT world height from the absolute world position of the material (of the pixel being shaded)) which will give us a position where the mesh intersects the landscape
+(Subtract the RVT world height from the absolute world position of the material (of the pixel being shaded)) which will give us a position where the mesh intersects the landscape

 • To this we will add the “height” (z component) of the object bounds of the mesh.
 This will basically shift the “intesection value upwards” (to cover the entire mesh)